-- (a) Employees have the option of returning to their previous job providing it is done within seven (7) working days. - (b) If a regular annual or sessional employee's performance proves to be less than satisfactory during the trial period, he will be returned to his former position at his former salary.
-Any other employee appointed or transferred because of the rearrangement of positions shall also be returned to his former position at his former salary.
-All returns to former positions, and layoffs if required, will be completed within not more than five working days after the trial employee has been advised his performance is less than satisfactory.
+- 19.02 - (a) Employees have the option of returning to their previous job providing it is done within seven (7) working days. - (b) If a regular annual or sessional employee's performance proves to be less than satisfactory during the trial period, they will be returned to their former position at their former salary.
+Any other employee appointed or transferred because of the rearrangement of positions shall also be returned to their former position at their former salary.
+All returns to former positions, and layoffs if required, will be completed within not more than five working days after the trial employee has been advised their performance is less than satisfactory.
 No other notice periods referred to elsewhere in this agreement will have application in such a circumstance.
-Any employee required to return to his former position may elect layoff without bumping rights. - 19.03 Regular relief employees who prove less than satisfactory during the trial period will be laid off without bumping rights.
+Any employee required to return to their former position may elect layoff without bumping rights.

+19.03 Regular relief employees who prove less than satisfactory during the trial period will be laid off without bumping rights.